 Imagine waking up in a different destination every day, working while you’re travelling full-time and getting to escape the 9-5 corporate grind.
-For those who have been living under a rock, this is known as the digital nomad lifestyle – and needless to say, it has many benefits.
+This is known as the digital nomad lifestyle – and needless to say, it has many benefits.

-Glorified by social media, this way of living is the ultimate dream for a lot of people in the Information Age.
+In fact, this way of living is glorified by social media and therefore has become the ultimate dream for a lot of people in the Information Age.

 (What, you mean I can make money with my laptop from anywhere in the world?
 Why, yes, mate – you can.
 And you can do it all while wearing a skimpy bikini and drinking cocktails by the pool if you really want to.)

 That said, like with anything projected on Instagram and the like, the digital nomad lifestyle isn’t always as it seems.

-Since I moved to New Zealand in February, I’ve been living the said digital nomad lifestyle – and there are definitely some home truths that you need to know about.
+Since I moved to New Zealand in February, I’ve been living said digital nomad lifestyle – and there are definitely some home truths that you need to know about.

 Let’s just address the aforementioned “you get to work from the pool and/or beach” aspect of the digital nomad lifestyle.